Take the Excipient Challenge!

 Maltodextrin: a refined sugar obtained by the hydrolysis of cornstarch.
 It is used for flavor as a texturizer and bulking agent.
-Melted dextrin and may contain MSG which occurs as a result of processing.
+Maltodextrin may contain MSG which occurs as a result of processing.
 MSG is a known neurotoxin.

 Methyl paraben: a benzoate family member and a known cancer-causing agent.